videojs/video.js/docs/guides/text-tracks.md

 # Text Tracks

-Text tracks are a feature of HTML5 for displaying time-triggered text to the user.
+Text tracks are a feature of HTML5 for displaying time-triggered text to the end-user.
 Video.js offers a cross-browser implementation of text tracks.

 ## Table of Contents